- Registration Steps, Time, and Cost

 The MHRA can request to review more information about the device during their review.
 For example, the assessor could ask to receive more information about the classification rationale, request a copy of the instructions for use or images of the device.
 This would extend the review time.

-What happens after the UK medical device registration is complete?
+What happens after the registration is complete?

 Once the registration has been granted, the manufacturer and the medical device(s) will be listed on the MHRA’s public registration database.

 The registration must be renewed one year after being granted.
 Thereafter, renewals are required every two years.
+The MHRA currently does not charge a renewal fee.

 Why should you choose Casus?